Liverpool look in need of a rebuild this summer and Jurgen Klopp has plenty to think about when it comes to incomings and outgoings.

 The decision to keep handing the veteran utility man contract extensions rather than freshen the squad up with fresh blood has drawn ire from certain quarters of the Liverpool fanbase.

 Klopp evidently feels the 37-year-old, who has made over 300 appearances and won everything there is to win since joining Liverpool from Man City in 2015, still has something to offer.
-But we’d be pretty surprised if he doesn’t finally wave goodbye to Anfield this summer.

 Milner may feel he has more to give as a top-flight player.
 It isn’t out of the question he could surpass Gareth Barry as the Premier League’s all-time appearance maker.
 Perhaps a return to boyhood club Leeds United could be on the cards?
+Or maybe not if they end up going down.

 So often the forgotten man after his years of injury hell, every so often Oxlade-Chamberlain returns to have a run in the team that reminds us all he exists.